JiangYiWork/VideoCatalogue/README.md

 ### Q&A

 1. Why use MVVM design pattern?
+	The MVC design pattern with Storyboard is not friendly for unit test.
+In order to do unit test, we need create the ViewController's instance in unit test class.
+The one of the MVVM's benefits is unit test friendly.

 2. Why use MVVM without reactive?
+	RxSwift is very popular now.
+Most of iOS MVVM projects adapted RxSwift.
+I know how to use it.
+I might create another feature branch to intrudce RxSwift into project in the future.
+The reason I didn't pick RxSwift with MVVM architecture is I want to try a new way to achieve MVVM.

 3. Why use Kingfisher pod?
+	Kingfisher is a lightweight, pure-Swift library for downloading and caching images from the web.
+It takes care of asynchronous image downloading and caching.
+I can write this kind feature by my self.
+However, to use Kingfisher will dramatically reduce the development cost for this project.

+### TODO:
+1. Move all hard coded value and String into enum or struct.
+2. Improve show big image animation.
+3. More unit test coverage.

 Enjoy!
 Yi Jiang